chopyy/dtuchsch.github.io/resources.md

 permalink: /resources/
 ---

 This page is a collection of online resources, books and papers about systems engineering, functional safety, software engineering and - in particular - about Modern C++ especially for embedded software development.
-The list will be extended continuously.
+The list will be extended from time to time.

 ## Software Development